 Committed to serving victims where they are, Journey Out staff provide those who are on the prostitution tracks of Los Angeles with make up bags full of basic needs items, snacks, and information about our services.
 In addition to our contact information, we include resources for emergency shelters both within and outside of the state of California.
 Inside every outreach bag is a lipstick with our phone number.
 The label is discreet and easy to conceal from pimps and traffickers but also gives victims a lifeline.

 Journey Out provides education to the public about issues of sex trafficking and commercial sexual exploitation, as well as specialized training for law enforcement and social service providers.
-We educate the general community through informational speeches at colleges, universities, high schools and for community groups throughout Los Angeles.
-Educating the public is an important aspect of prevention, especially for youth who have little to no knowledge about the tactics pimps and traffickers use to recruit victims into sex trafficking.
+We educate healthcare providers, legislators, businesses, religious institutions, transit and travel industry professionals, students, and the general community through workshops and forums around the country.